GulcanC/GulcanC/README.md

 # Hi there! :wave:

 ## 🌟 About Me!
-I am a highly motivated web developer with a background in Chemical Engineering.
+I am a highly motivated software developer with a background in Chemical Engineering.
-I am skilled in HTML, CSS, SASS, Bootstrap, JavaScript, VueJS, ReactJS, NodeJS, Express, Rest APIs SQL and MongoDB.
+I am skilled both in web development and sap development.
-I spend a large amount of my free time learning different programming languages and exploring the latest technology advancements in web development world.
+I spend a large amount of my free time learning different programming languages and exploring the latest technology advancements in the web development world.

 ## 🌟 See some of my projects, for others visit my [repository](https://github.com/GulcanC?tab=repositories)